openwall/john-packages/readme.md

 ```
 ## Docker Image

-> Delivered using Travis CI [ supports up to AVX512BW ]
+> Delivered using GitHub Actions [ supports up to AVX512BW ]

 For testing and future reference, we have a Docker image of John the Ripper.
 To use it: